 Sample Week-Long Menus and Recipes from previous Eat Local Challenges (PDF format)

 This year we have expanded the opportunities to include "Eat Local Month" - now everyone, whether or not they sign up for the Challenge

 We’re challenging YOU to eat more local foods, whether they’re from farmers’ markets, CSAs (Community Supported Agriculture), your garden or our store.
-Our fourth annual Eat Local Challenge will run September 1–September 28, and you can sign up for either two weeks or for the full four-week Challenge.
+Our fifth annual Eat Local Challenge will run September 1–September 28, and you can take it for either two weeks or for the full four-week Challenge.
 It's a self-monitored challenge, a way to find new local foods (or ways to make new local foods yourself), and to notice what local foods we don't (yet?) have available.

 Locally Prepared LocavoreAll of what you eat is either locally grown or locally prepared (locally roasted coffee or locally made peanut butter, for example).